 Phone: (03) 8535 3111

-Public Sector People are currently inviting applications for the role of Councillor Support Officer to join a prestigious inner metro council on a contract through until April 2021 with the potential to extend beyond.
-As the successful candidate you will be responsible for providing high level administration support to Management , logging & managing councillor / community requests, diary management & assisting the team leader with the events program.
+Public Sector People are currently inviting applications for the role of Administration Officer to join an inner metro council in Melbourne's north west on a contract through until April 2021 with the potential to extend beyond.
+As the successful candidate you will be responsible for providing high level administration support to Councillor Support & Governance teams , logging & managing councillor / community requests, diary management & assisting the team leader with the events program.
 Key Requirements: Previous experience in Local Government organisation Proven experience with system Pathway & Council's Records Management Excellent communication skills both written and verbal Knowledge and experience in governance programs in the Local Government context Proven experience in processing & managing executive requests Must possess highly developed organisational & time management skills The Public Sector People team is ideally positioned to provide career advice, guidance and expertise to those seeking a new challenge or industry advice & want to hear from Administration & Business Support professionals to work across all divisions of Council.
 Should you wish to consider this opportunity please APPLY via. the link today or contact Sarah Kettlewell on 03 8535 3111 and please note only successful candidates will be contacted.